Baby Queen: 2020: Medicine

 During the promotion of Medicine, Latham also periodically uploaded covers to her YouTube channel.
 Songs covered during this time period include "I Don't Want To Get Over You" by The Magnetic Fields, "Mirrorball" by Taylor Swift and "Halloween" by Phoebe Bridgers.

 On 1 December 2020, Latham released a cover of the classic Christmas carol "Santa Baby".
-Latham was inspired to cover a Christmas song by the childhood memory of her dad's Christmas mixtape, and she explains her choice of "Santa Baby" by the fact that it's "cheeky and satirical lyrics" align with the rest of her discography and persona.
+Latham was inspired to cover a Christmas song by the childhood memory of her dad's Christmas mixtape, and she explains her choice of "Santa Baby" by the fact that its "cheeky and satirical lyrics" align with the rest of her discography and persona.
 The single was not attached to an album and received minimal promotion, with no music or lyric video.